Ritalin vs. Adderall

-They each work by increasing dopamine levels in the brain, which in turn helps to improve attention and reduce impulsive behavior among people with Attention Deficit Hyperactivity Disorder (ADHD) – a neurological condition that impairs neurotransmitter activity.
+They each work by increasing dopamine levels in the brain, improving attention, and reducing impulsive behavior among people with Attention Deficit Hyperactivity Disorder (ADHD).
+This neurological condition impairs neurotransmitter activity.

-- Both are listed as Schedule II controlled substances in the U.S. – the same level as morphine, cocaine, and opium
+- Both are Schedule II controlled substances in the U.S. – the same as morphine, cocaine, and opium.

-- They have a potential for misuse and addiction
+- They have the potential for misuse and addiction.

-The major differences between Ritalin vs Adderall are as follows:
+The significant differences between Adderall vs. Ritalin are as follows:

 - Ritalin contains methylphenidate, while Adderall contains a mix of amphetamine and dextroamphetamine.

-- They are both CNS stimulants but Ritalin works quicker, although Adderall is active for a longer period of time.
+- They are both CNS stimulants, but Ritalin works quicker, although Adderall is active for a more extended time.

 They are very similar but with some key differences.
-Because Adderall is amphetamine-based, it has a tendency towards greater dependency than Ritalin.
-Also, weight gain or loss is another key factor, as shown in the chart below.
+For example, because Adderall is amphetamine-based, it tends to have greater dependency than Ritalin.
+Also, weight gain or loss is another crucial factor, as shown in the chart below.

-For most people, it depends on how they plan to use the drug.
-People who have actually been diagnosed with ADHD and take prescription medication to manage the symptoms of their condition tend to respond better to methylphenidate-based medications such as Ritalin.
+- For example, people diagnosed with ADHD who take prescription medication to manage their condition symptoms tend to respond better to methylphenidate-based medicines such as Ritalin.

-This is because it’s effective at boosting neurotransmitter activity without many of the physiological side effects that come with amphetamines.
+- It effectively boosts neurotransmitter activity without many of the physiological side effects of amphetamines.

 By contrast, people without ADHD who use prescription drugs to get high often use Adderall, the amphetamine-based drug, since it stimulates both neurological and physiological systems to provide a whole-body boost.

-By contrast, people who take Adderall report loosing weight on the drug.
-This is because Adderall contains amphetamine, a.k.a. “speed,” which amps up the body’s metabolic rate by increasing heart rate.
+- By contrast, people who take Adderall report losing weight on the drug.
+It is because Adderall contains amphetamine, a.k.a. “speed,” which amps up the body’s metabolic rate by increasing heart rate.

-This makes Adderall a popular street drug among people looking to shed excess pounds.
+- It is why Adderall is a popular street drug among people looking to shed excess pounds.

-One mother remarked, “My son takes Adderall for ADHD and lost a lot of weight.
-We have to MAKE him eat most of the time.”
+One mother remarked, “My son took Adderall for ADHD and lost a lot of weight.
+We have to make him eat most of the time.”

-Both of these drugs come with some serious, and potentially dangerous, side effects.
+- Both of these drugs come with some severe and potentially dangerous side effects.

-Because Adderall is often the drug of choice among people looking for a stimulant to improve their academic, professional, or athletic performance, it is sometimes mixed with mega-doses of caffeinated beverages like energy drinks – this can have deadly consequences for users.
+Adderall is often the drug of choice among people looking for a stimulant to improve their academic, professional, or athletic performance.
+Unfortunately, people will often mix mega-doses of caffeinated beverages like energy drinks – this can have deadly consequences for users.